shubhmate/git-github-demo/README.md

 # git-github-demo
-Demo for git and github
+This is my first demo for git and github